hanishkvc/prgs-docs-spreadsheetkvc/README.md

 come out of the help mode.
 A user could also load a existing file to come out of the help mode.

 Adjust numeric and text cell attributes based on curses attributes available.

+Reposition to A1 cell, when file is loaded.